 In 2013, Major League Baseball introduced a new model of helmet manufactured by Rawlings, the S100 Pro Comp, which has been shown in tests to be able to withstand the impact of a 100 mph fastball (previous models were only tested to 68 mph).
 It is constructed of aerospace-grade carbon fiber composite and was made mandatory throughout the major leagues, as a provision of the 2011 Collective Bargaining Agreement.

 Players are allowed to wear helmets that are more protective than the standard design.
-A handful of batters have worn helmets with cheek protectors, often after having suffered face injuries.
-Gary Roenicke and Ellis Valentine are two examples.
+Batters sometimes wear helmets with cheek protectors, often after having suffered face injuries.
+Gary Roenicke and Ellis Valentine are two early examples, but that style became more prevalent in the late 2010s.
 Safety advocates have encouraged youth leagues to adopt helmets with a full facemask, much like those used by cricket batsmen, but response has been tepid.